Errors or typos? Topics missing? Hard to read? Let us know or open an issue on GitHub.

 exec

-To run a single command inside an instance, it is not needed to open a shell.
-The command can be directly called from the host, invoking
+To run a single command inside an instance, you don’t need to open a shell.
+The command can be directly called from the host using multipass exec

 /home/ubuntu